tadesouaiaia/sibArc-website/docs/tmp/workshop_practical_tade.md

 <h5>Quantification of variable SNPs</h5>

-The rate at which a genetic variant occurs in a population is also known as its allelic frequency.
+The rate at which a genetic variant occurs in a population is known as its allele frequency.
 Allele frequencies are shaped by evolutionary forces over a long period of time and hence can vary.
-This has implications for PRS research as the allelic frequency distribution of a disease or trait may vary between populations.
+This has implications for PRS research as the allele frequency distribution of variants typically varies between populations.
 It is possible to generate allele frequency statistics for each SNP in a given population, using the population information in the file pop_info.pheno.